-Ketamine was first synthesized in 1963.
-It is a mainstay medication in emergency rooms, operating rooms, and ambulances, as well as on the battlefield and in third world countries, for treating pain and providing sedation.
+Ketamine was first synthesized in 1962.
+It is a mainstay medication in emergency rooms, operating rooms, and ambulances, as well as on the battlefield and in developing countries, for treating pain and providing sedation.
 For over 20 years psychiatrists and medical doctors have been using Ketamine to provide relief for patients with depression, PTSD, anxiety, postpartum depression, OCD, and chronic pain.
 Read more about the actions ketamine has on the brain and body below.

 Most antidepressants act by increasing certain levels of neurotransmitters (Serotonin, Norepinephrine, and Dopamine).
 Ketamine works differently; when Ketamine is given, it binds to a receptor in the brain called the N-methyl-D-aspartate (NMDA) receptor.
 When Ketamine binds to this receptor it temporarily blocks the action of a neurotransmitter called Glutamate.
 A large number of clinical studies suggest dysfunction of the glutamatergic system is one of the primary issues in mood disorders.